kontena/kontena/docs/core-concepts/networking.md

 The ports used for infrastructure services on the hsot Nodes cannot be used to publish other services.

 ### Kontena Load Balancer

-The Kontena Load Balancer can also be used to provide external access to TCP and HTTP services, including dynamic load-balancing of multiple Service Container backends.
+The [Kontena Load Balancer](https://kontena.io/docs/using-kontena/loadbalancer) can also be used to publish services, providing TCP and HTTP load-balancing of multiple Service Container backends with dynamic configuration as services are started, scaled and stopped.
+The Public network address of any Host Node running the load balancer service can be used by external clients to connect to the load-balanced service containers.

+Kontena Services can be linked to any [Kontena Load Balancer](https://kontena.io/docs/using-kontena/loadbalancer) service (services using the `kontena/lb` image) within the same Grid.
+The Kontena Master will generate `io.kontena.load_balancer.*` labels for each such linked Service Container.
+The Kontena Agent on each Host Node uses the Docker Events API to register any running containers having such labels into the Grid's etcd database.
+The etcd database used by the `kontena/lb` service for dynamic load balancer configuration.

-See the [Kontena Load Balancer](https://kontena.io/docs/using-kontena/loadbalancer) documentation for configuration details.
+See the [Kontena Load Balancer](https://kontena.io/docs/using-kontena/loadbalancer) documentation for usage documentation.

-The [implementation](https://github.com/kontena/kontena-loadbalancer) of the Kontena Load Balancer is based on [haproxy](http://www.haproxy.org/), using [confd](https://github.com/kelseyhightower/confd) for dynamic configuration.
+The [implementation](https://github.com/kontena/kontena-loadbalancer) of the Kontena Load Balancer is based on [HAProxy](http://www.haproxy.org/), using [confd](https://github.com/kelseyhightower/confd) for dynamic configuration.
-The Kontena Agent is responsible for updating running services into etcd.

 ## DNS (`kontena.local`)